sanchloe/Y1Sem2-notes/SE.md

 ## Domain Requirements
 - Describe the system characteristics and features that reflect the domain
-- May be new functional requirements, constraints one xisting requirements or define specific computations
+- May be new functional requirements, constraints on existing requirements or define specific computations
 - If doman requirements are not satisfied, the system may be unworkable

 ## Four Stage Process